PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 DOSAGE FORMS AND STRENGTHS

-For Injection: 40 mg pantoprazole freeze-dried powder in a single-dose vial for reconstitution.
+For Injection: 40 mg pantoprazole freeze-dried powder in a single-dose vial for reconstitution or dilution.
 (3)

 CONTRAINDICATIONS